 More Information About Asclepias

-Some asclepias are popular perennial flowering plants that attract butterflies with their brightly colored flower clusters (hence the common name Butterfly weed or Butterfly flower).
-The flowers, leaves and stems of this perennial wildflower are toxic, but butterflies that eat asclepias store the toxins in their bodies becoming toxic to any birds that subsequently snack on them.
+Asclepias plants are popular perennial flowering plants that attract butterflies with their brightly colored flower clusters, hence the common names Butterfly weed and Butterfly flower.
+The flowers, leaves, and stems of this perennial wildflower are toxic, but not to butterflies or their larvae.
+Butterflies and other herbivorous insects that ingest asclepias nectar or leaves store the toxins in their bodies becoming toxic to any birds that subsequently snack on them.
+Monarch butterfly larvae feed almost exclusively on Asclepias leaves.

 The brightly colored flowers are also popular with hummingbirds.
-We have collected a few special asclepias selections hoping that gardeners will broaden their botanical horizons with butterfly weed.
+We have collected a few special asclepias selections hoping that gardeners will broaden their botanical horizons with a variety of butterfly milkweeds.
 Many Asclepias species are North Carolina native plants for those of you inclined to favor them.

-Butterfly flower is drought-tolerant and prefers full sun and well-drained, somewhat dry soil.
-It is a tough, low maintenance plants which makes butterfly flower perfect for rain gardens.
-Some butterfly flowers are also salt tolerant.
+Asclepias is drought-tolerant and prefers full sun and well-drained, somewhat dry soil.
+It is a tough, low maintenance plants which make it perfect for rain gardens.
+Some milkweed plants are also salt tolerant.

-Broken stems will produce a milky latex sap that is a skin irritant to some so take care when pruning butterfly weed.
-The attractive, long lasting flowers of Asclepias are followed in the late summer by spindle shaped seed pods that split open to release dandelion-like seeds attached to a fibrous parachute.
+Broken stems will produce a milky latex sap that is a skin irritant to some so take care when pruning milkweed.
+The attractive, long-lasting flowers of Asclepias are followed in the late summer by spindle shaped seed pods that split open to release dandelion-like seeds attached to a fibrous parachute.

-Asclepias is in the dogbane family ands so butterfly flower is a botanical cousin of mandevilla, amsonia, and vinca.
+Asclepias is in the dogbane family and is a botanical cousin of mandevilla, amsonia, and vinca.